As with any business, you will need tools to help make the business a success and selling on Amazon FBA is no different.

 The cost of TaxJar is $19 a month.

 GoDaddy Bookkeeping, online software for small businesses- track sales, expenses and pay estimated taxes on time.
 You can link to several business bank accounts and seller accounts like Amazon, Ebay and more.
 Tip: look for promo codes on the internet.

-Sign up for Ebates where you can earn free CASH BACK for just spending how you normally would online.
+Sign up for Rakuten where you can earn free CASH BACK for just spending how you normally would online.
 By clicking on a store that you want to shop through (they have TONS of stores such as Kohls, REI, Toys R Us, etc.), and shop just like how you normally would.
-Ebates makes a commission for referring you to the store you just shopped at, and they give you some of that money back as a thank you.
-I downloaded the Ebates browser bar/button so that I can instantly be reminded when I am making an online purchase and need to activate the cash back.
-If you already spend a lot of money sourcing online, why not get some cash back and increase your profit margin.
+Rakuten makes a commission for referring you to the store you just shopped at, and they give you some of that money back as a thank you.
+I downloaded the Rakuten browser bar/button so that I can instantly be reminded when I am making an online purchase and need to activate the cashback.
+If you already spend a lot of money sourcing online, why not get some cashback and increase your profit margin.